 Scroll down the “Manage Group” bar to the left and click on “Settings.”

 You’ll then see this page with a few more settings.

 First, select a group type.
 I’ll choose General because I don’t need any of the other features like templates or managing sale items.

 If you’re trying to attract people from your area, add a location for your group.

-You can also ask new people who join your group some questions.
+You can also require people to answer questions before they join.
 This is handy to learn more about your members and see if they would be a good customer fit for your business.